Search GO 1.800.522.1175

 To this day, Chinese and Indian brides wear jewelry of no less than 24-karat gold on their wedding day to ensure a lifetime of good luck and happiness.

-And, a gift of gold jewelry says love and permanence as eloquently today as in all the ages past.
+And, a gift of a gold ring says love and permanence as eloquently today as in all the ages past.

 Look for the quality mark.
 Pure gold, or 24-karat, is generally considered too soft for use in jewelry, so it is alloyed with other metals to increase its strength.